 Under the Data Protection Act 2018 the schools have a general obligation to implement technical and organisational measures to show that we have considered and integrated data protection into our processing activities.
-In order to achieve this, staff are expected to complete Privacy Impact Assessments to help identify and minimise any data protection risks.
+To achieve this, staff are expected to complete Privacy Impact Assessments to help identify and minimise any data protection risks, prior to any new processing.